 To communicate with an SNMP manager, you must enable SNMP protocols on the PXE.
-By default the "read-only" mode of SNMP v1/v2c is enabled.
+By default, SNMP is disabled.

 The SNMP v3 protocol allows for encrypted communication.
 To take advantage of this, you must configure the users with the SNMP v3 access permission and set Authentication Pass Phrase and Privacy Pass Phrase, which act as shared secrets between SNMP and the PXE.